Fadzzz-s/Fadzzz-s/README.md

 <br clear="both">

-<h2 align="left">Hi 👋!
-My name is Mustofa a.k.a Fadzzz and I'm a programmer, from Indonesia</h2>
+<h2 align="left">Hi!
+My name is Mustofa Fadilah a.k.a Fadzzz and I'm a programmer, from Indonesia</h2>

 I'am just amature programmer who interested on coding and arduino